-It is true that it can be tough to get your tonsils out as an adult.
+It’s true that it can be tough to have a tonsillectomy as an adult.
 Most adults have had many more years of infection than children, and their tonsils are bigger, leaving behind a bigger empty space that the body has to heal.
-But the good news is that the satisfaction rate after adult tonsillectomy is very high.
-By the time you have been through enough to want them removed, and have met surgical criteria, you will be very happy when they are gone!
+But the good news is that the satisfaction rate after an adult tonsillectomy is very high.
+By the time you’ve been through enough to want them removed, and have met surgical criteria, you’ll be very happy when they’re gone!

-The surgery is performed by our expertly trained board certified Otolaryngologists (ENT’s) under general anesthesia and takes about 20 minutes.
 When you wake up in recovery, your throat will be sore.
-Pain medicine is given during the procedure and you will get a prescription for pain medicine to take at home.
-Both the pain medicine and the anesthesia can make you nauseated, but medicine to prevent this is routinely given during tonsillectomy.
+Pain medicine is given during the tonsillectomy procedure and you will get a prescription for pain medicine to take at home.
+Both the pain medicine and the anesthesia can make you a little nauseous, but medicine to prevent this is routinely given during a tonsillectomy.
 We may provide you with a prescription for anti-nausea medication (oral or suppository) to take home, especially if you are a woman, because the incidence of nausea after tonsillectomy is higher in young women.
-If the pain medicine gives you side-effects, you may want to take the nausea medicine before taking the pain medicine.
-It also helps to try to take a little soft food with your pills.
+If the pain medicine gives you side effects, you may want to take the nausea medicine before taking the pain medicine.
+It also helps to try to eat some soft food with your pills.

-It is OK to eat soft solid food on the second or third day after tonsillectomy, but many people do not feel up to eating any solid food at all for 7-10 days.
-That is OK, and not abnormal.
+It is OK to eat soft solid food on the second or third day after an adult tonsillectomy, but many people do not feel up to eating any solid food at all for 7-10 days.
+That’s OK, and not abnormal.
 You can drink enough calories and also get adequate nutrition with meal supplements like Boost or Ensure.

 Strange things can happen to the tongue.
 It may become covered with a thick white coating, or it may even develop sores or ulcers.
 It can even be a little numb or even feel hard to control, but this is very rare.
-All this is part of the post op experience and will resolve once you start eating again.
+This is all part of the post-op experience and will resolve once you start eating again.